Op27/Real-time-Emotion-Detection/README.md

 Offers mental health professionals insights into patients' emotional states during telehealth sessions, aiding in the identification of trends or moments needing intervention, thereby supporting more responsive care.

 **📞Customer Service and Support:**
 Enhances customer satisfaction by analyzing emotions during service calls or support sessions, enabling service representatives to adjust their approaches and responses to better meet customer needs and resolve issues empathetically.
+&nbsp;

 ## Privacy Considerations and User Consent